 Use SSTP OR OpenVPN

-Click on protocol drop down menu and select SSTP then connect.
+Click on the protocol drop-down menu and select SSTP then connect.

 You may configure OpenVPN on all the devices manually as mentioned in the guide below.